juanjuanzero-dev/nextjs-getting-started/README.md

 You can use [clsx](https://www.npmjs.com/package/clsx) to conditionally style elements based on a property on a component.

 # Chapter 3
+Next js has fonts that you can just add in.
+We added the `fonts.ts` file in app/ui directory so that we can bring in the Inter font, we used fonts in the `page.tsx` file

+You can use nexts <Image> component which comes with a few optimizations.

 # Resources